-What Time of Day Should I Water New Trees?
+When Should I Water New Trees?

-When thinking about how to water newly planted trees, you should keep in mind that the newly planted trees are not established until their roots start travelling beyond the root ball.
-Therefore, you should not only think about how to water newly planted trees, but when to water them.
-Try watering them later in the evening, after the heat of the day has subsided.
+Also, try watering them later in the evening, after the heat of the day has subsided.
 This way, the water will not evaporate immediately and the roots get a good chance at absorbing some of that moisture.